 - Open your window to listen for traffic you can’t see.

 - Switching on defrost (without heat and/or open window to speed up window defog.)

-- Reduce distractions; turn off radio and cell phone.
+- Reduce distractions; turn off the radio and cell phone.

 - Use the right edge of the road or road markers as a guide.

-- Do not stop on busy road.
+- Do not stop on the side of the road if it’s busy.
 Signal, pull off as far as possible, and turn on hazard lights.

 What to Do When Lightening Strikes

 - An enclosed metal vehicle–with all doors closed and windows rolled up–is relatively safe, but NOT any open or soft top vehicle.

 - Pull off the road as a lightning flash can cause temporary blindness.